-Automated recording of in-patient physiology and the increasing use of electronic health records have created vast data sets that might be harnessed to improve care and used as a substrate for research.
-Although this data has always been routinely collected, the resolution and scale have significantly improved with automation.
-By adapting informatics techniques applied in other sciences (e.g. life sciences, economics, sociology, marketing) to analyse data from intensive care patients we hope to identify patterns that indicate association of measured variables with severity of disease and outcomes.
-This information might be then used as a tool to guide management or for hypothesis generation in future studies.
+Automated recording of patient physiology and the increasing use of electronic health records has created vast data sets that may be harnessed to improve care and for research purposes.
+The scale and the resolution of the data collected have significantly increased with automation.
+By leveraging informatics techniques used in other setting (e.g. life sciences, economics, sociology, marketing) to analyse data from intensive care patients, we aim to identify patterns that inform clinical care.

-We aim to create a culture where evidence and data can drive improvement of processes for the benefit of our patients.
+We aim to create a culture where evidence and data drive improvement for the benefit of our patients.

-Delivering improvement to healthcare based on published research or from local data analysis requires adjustment of established behaviours.
-Challenging embedded processes is the barrier against which most audit or quality improvement often fails.
-Data is a powerful driver that keeps stakeholders informed about their performance and if used in the correct way, might leverage changes to practice and behaviours.
+Delivering improvements in healthcare based on research or from local data analysis requires adjustment of established behaviours.
+Data is a powerful driver that informs stakeholders about their performance, and if used appropriately, may support changes in practice and behaviours.